bsherman/ublue-custom/README.md

     - libadwaita(-qt)
     - zenity
   - Only on Sericea
-    - some nwg-shell and other packages for sway fun
+    - some other packages for sway fun
 - Sets faster timeout on systemd waiting for shutdown
 - Sets gnome's "APP is not responding" check to 30 seconds
 - Sets some a few custom gnome settings (see etc/dconf)